-The different types of blockchain are categorized by how open or closed they are to letting participants do the main work of the blockchain: i.e., transact business on it or verify the accuracy of each block that gets added to the blockchain and distributed ledger.
+The different types of blockchain are categorized by how open or closed they are to letting participants do the main work of the blockchain, which includes transacting business on it and verifying the accuracy of each block that gets added to the blockchain.

 Here are the major types:

-- Public (permissionless) blockchain does not require permission to join and is transparent to all participants.
+- Public (permissionless) blockchain.
+A public blockchain doesn't require permission to join and is transparent to all participants.
 It's the kind of blockchain where cryptocurrency lives.
-It's also the slowest because opening the blockchain's consensus process to so many participants makes data verification more tedious -- but also less vulnerable to hacking or control by a dominant actor.
+It's also the slowest because opening the blockchain's consensus process to so many participants makes data verification more tedious -- but also less vulnerable to hacking or control by a dominant actor, according to blockchain advocates.

-- Private (permissioned) blockchain runs on a closed network and might be under the control of a single entity.
-It has the same decentralization and peer-to-peer architecture as public blockchain but on a much smaller scale, which boosts performance.
+- Private (permissioned) blockchain.
+Running on a closed network, often under the control of a single entity, this type of blockchain usually has the same decentralization and peer-to-peer architecture as public blockchain but on a much smaller scale, which boosts performance.
 Ironically, trust is weaker than on a public blockchain because the owner or central node decides what's valid.
 Security can also be weaker because it's easier for a small number of nodes to dominate the consensus mechanism used to validate transactions.
-Most of the early high-profile blockchain deployments are on private blockchains.
+Most high-profile blockchain deployments are on private blockchains.

-- Hybrid blockchain, unsurprisingly, combines aspects of public and private blockchains.
+- Hybrid blockchain.
+Unsurprisingly, a hybrid blockchain combines aspects of public and private blockchains.
 Organizations can use it to segment some data and transactions behind a permission scheme while maintaining connections to the public side.
 The blockchain security risks and data integrity issues of private blockchain are mitigated by not allowing the owner to alter transactions, and performance tends to be better than a public blockchain's.
 Users joining a hybrid blockchain have privacy until they enter into a transaction.

-- Consortium blockchain is a lot like private blockchain, but it's controlled by a group instead of a single entity.
+- Consortium blockchain.
+This is a lot like private blockchain, but it's controlled by a group instead of a single entity.
 There's less security vulnerability than is typical with private blockchain, though one node is responsible for validating transactions.
 Evidence is emerging that consortium blockchains are too expensive and don't provide a clear ROI for participants, according to Litan.
 Some have gone out of business, including the insurance consortium B3i and TradeLens, a supply chain network started by IBM and global shipping company Maersk.

-There is much disagreement among enterprise blockchain experts about the permissioned vs. permissionless choice.
-It's undeniable that most of the successful deployments so far have been on private blockchains, presumably because corporations wanted control over who can participate, and the most prominent open source platforms cater to private blockchain development.
+Enterprise blockchain experts disagree on the permissioned vs. permissionless choice.
+It's undeniable that most of the successful deployments so far have been on private blockchains, presumably because corporations want control over who can participate, and even the most prominent public platforms also cater to private blockchain development.

-But Paul Brody, the global blockchain leader at consulting firm EY, says public blockchains are best because they encourage the high participation rate that will make blockchain networks valuable.
-He wrote an article in this guide on how to implement blockchain.
+But Paul Brody, global blockchain leader at consulting firm EY, says public blockchains are best because they encourage the high participation rate that will make blockchain networks valuable.
+He wrote an article for this guide on how to implement blockchain.